jina-ai/jina/README.md

 <!-- start jina-description -->

 Jina is a framework that empowers anyone to build cross-modal and multi-modal applications on the cloud.
 It uplifts a local PoC into a production-ready service in just minutes.
-Jina simplifies the advanced solution engineering and cloud-native technologies, making them accessible to every developer.
-Specially, applications built with Jina enjoy the following features out-of-the-box:
+It simplifies the advanced solution engineering and cloud-native technologies, making them accessible to every developer.
+Applications built with Jina enjoy the following features out-of-the-box:

 🌌 **Universal**:
   - Versatile on all modalities and data types, such as text, image, audio, video, 3D mesh, PDF.